JianyangTang/Toon-Tanks/README.md

 Lesson 115: Derived child blueprints from BasePawn class,but the component in it can't be edit and the propery is blank.

+Lesson 116: Learn UPROPERTY specifers, such as VisibleAnywhere, EidtInstanceOnly, EditDefaultsOnly.